-- (1) Written dispensation for the land to be incorporated into the range danger area. - (2) Agreement that NRANZ will ensure that no person(s) is/are occupying the land when Seddon Range is in use for live firing events, and - (3) Responsible to erect and maintain signs on the property boundary to warn the public of the associated danger. - 38.
-Limitations When Using the Range.
-Due to the locations of both Seddon Range and the Demolition Range to each other and to provide the appropriate safety for range personnel, the Demolition Range is not to be used when Seddon Range is in use and Seddon Range is not to be used when the Demolition Range is in use. - a.
+- (1) Written dispensation for the land to be incorporated into the range danger area. - (2) Agreement that NRANZ will ensure that no person(s) is/are occupying the land when Seddon Range is in use for live firing events, and - (3) Responsible to erect and maintain signs on the property boundary to warn the public of the associated danger.

+45. Limitations When Using the Range.
+Due to the locations of both Seddon Range and the Demolition Range to each other and to provide the appropriate safety for range personnel, the Demolition Range is not to be used when Seddon Range is in use and Seddon Range is not to be used when the Demolition Range is in use.

+a.
 NZDF Emergency Demolitions.
 The only exemption to the above is when Emergency Demolitions are required to be conducted by NZDF.
+In this case, details as described in paragraph 27.b.
+"NZDF Emergency Demolitions Access)" are to be followed.

+46. Authorised Live Firing Activities.
+In accordance with these RSO and NRANZ Council rules, procedures and conditions, only 300yd -1,000yd fullbore rifle deliberate bulls-eye target live firing activities are authorised to be conducted on Seddon Range during NRANZ and WRA events.

-In this case, details as described in paragraph 20.b.
-"NZDF Emergency Demolition Access" are to be followed. - 39.
-Authorised Live Firing Events.
-Deliberate bulls-eye target live firing events by the following associations and clubs, in accordance with these RSO and NRANZ Council rules, procedures and conditions are authorised to be conducted on Seddon Range. - a.
-National Rifle Association of New Zealand (NRANZ), - b.
-Wellington Rifle Association (WRA) and its affiliated clubs, namely:, - (1) Karori Rifle Club, - (2) Petone Rifle Club, and - (3) Trentham Rifle Club. - 40.
-Authorised Firing Distances.
-Live firing may only occur from the 300yd, 300m, 500yd, 600yd, 800yd, 900yd and 1,00yd firing mounds.
-Except as authorised for cross-lane firing (refer to paragraph 65.
-"Cross-Lane Firing (Wind Flag Line)"), each firing position is to be located on the mound so that the firer is parallel to the range axis, i.e. straight down range at an angle of 90° (1600 mils) to the target line. - 41.
-Authorised Rifles.
-The following rifles types are authorised by the NRANZ Council Firing Rules and Regulations and these RSO for use on Seddon Range during NRANZ, WRA and its affiliated clubs live firing events: - a.
-Target Rifle.
-Target rifles are defined as a precision single shot bolt action rifle that is manually loaded and fitted with vernier calibrated aperture sights, which requires the use of a sling during firing.
-This rifle class may fire 7.62x51mm or 5.56x45mm NATO ammunition that does not exceed the muzzle energy limitations detailed in paragraph 46.
-"Authorised Ammunition" to this Chapter.
+- a.
+Any type of live firing activity that is not described in these RSO or in the NRANZ Council rules, procedures and conditions, is not authorised to be conducted on Seddon Range. - b.
+Night and Low Light Firing.
+Night and low light firing on Seddon Range is not authorised. - c.
+Pistols.
+The carriage and use of pistols on Seddon Range is not authorised.

+47. Authorised Firing Distances.
+Live firing may only occur from the 300yd, 300m, 500yd, 600yd, 800yd, 900yd and 1,000yd firing mounds.
+Except as authorised for cross-lane firing (refer to paragraph 59.
+"Cross-Lane Firing (Wind Flag Line)"), each firing position is to be located on the mound so that the firer is parallel to the range axis, i.e. straight down range at an angle of 90° (1600 mils) to the target line.

+48. Authorised Rifles.
+The requirement of NRANZ rules that all rifles presented for firing on Seddon Range are in a safe and serviceable condition is to be complied with.
+This requirement is the responsibility of the user/competitor.
+The following rifles types are authorised by the NRANZ Council Firing Rules and Regulations and these RSO for use on Seddon Range during NRANZ, WRA and its affiliated clubs live firing events: